Palks-Studio/Palks-Studio/README.md

 At first to fix and improve my personal project (a natural wellness website), but the more I coded, the more I enjoyed it.
 I learned by building, breaking, fixing — and understanding.

-Today, I focus on creating autonomous, secure tools that are easy to use and built to last.
+Today, I design autonomous, reliable digital tools and resources built to last.

 ---